 We are all fallible.
 A list of any errors and corrections to the distributed notes will be available here.

-The second half of the course (10 lectures) provides an introduction to the topics of complexity, correctness and computability.
+The second half of the course (10 lectures) provides an introduction to the topics of computability, complexity, and correctness.

-Please see the first half of the notes for a thorough introduction to the topics being covered and additional information such as recommended reading.
+The notes provide a detailed introduction to the topics being covered and recommended reading.

-The notes contain the exercises for the examples classes and solutions will be posted on Blackboard.
+Exercises for the examples classes will be posted here (they are not in the notes) and solutions will be posted on Blackboard:

 The coursework for this unit contributes 25% of the overall mark.
 Each week there will be a number of exercises to be completed online via Blackboard.
 These must be completed by 17:00 on Friday afternoon.